WebAssembly/spec/proposals/bulk-memory-operations/Overview.md

 ### `memory.copy` instruction

-Copy data from a source memory region to destination region; these regions may
+Copy data from a source memory region to destination region.
+The regions are said to overlap if they are in the same memory and the start address of one region is one of the addresses that's read or written (by the copy operation) in the other region.
-overlap: the copy is performed as if the source region was first copied to a temporary buffer, then the temporary buffer is copied to the destination region.

 This instruction has two immediate arguments: the source and destination memory indices.
 They currently both must be zero.

+If the regions overlap, and the source region starts at a lower address than the target region, then the copy takes place as if from higher to lower addresses: the highest source address is read first and the value is written to the highest target address, then the next highest, and so on.
+Otherwise, the copy takes place as if from lower to higher addresses: the lowest source address is read first and the value is written to the lowest target address, then the next lowest, and so on.

+(The direction of the copy is defined in order to future-proof `memory.copy` for shared memory and a memory read/write protection feature.)

 The instruction has the signature `[i32 i32 i32] -> []`.
 The parameters are, in order: